 |510-337-7952, ext.
 159||412-777-6313|

-OHIO VALLEY GENERAL HOSPITAL AND TELECARE CORPORATION JOIN FORCES TO PLAN INNOVATIVE GEROPSYCHIATRIC INPATIENT PROGRAM
+OHIO VALLEY HOSPITAL AND TELECARE CORPORATION JOIN FORCES TO PLAN INNOVATIVE GEROPSYCHIATRIC INPATIENT PROGRAM

 21-bed Inpatient Acute Unit Scheduled for March 2011 Opening

-Located on the campus of OVGH, the geropsychiatry unit will be focused exclusively on elderly patients.
+Located on the campus of OVH, the geropsychiatry unit will be focused exclusively on elderly patients.
 Patient care will be tailored to the unique needs of the elderly in a safe environment.
-Co-morbid medical conditions and polypharmacy issues can be addressed easily in OVGH’s acute hospital setting.
+Co-morbid medical conditions and polypharmacy issues can be addressed easily in OVH’s acute hospital setting.

 Telecare will provide onsite program management, including a program director, community relations coordinator and medical director who will oversee clinical operations and community outreach.
 Ohio Valley’s staff members will comprise the majority of the multi-disciplinary clinical team.
 Coverage for qualified patients is reimbursed through Medicare's inpatient psychiatric facilities prospective payment program and other insurance plans.

-“We look forward to sharing our expertise with OVGH’s progressive leadership as we collaborate to bring this vital service to Pittsburgh’s western suburbs,” said Anne Bakar, President and CEO of Telecare Corporation.
-“The need for specialized geropsychiatric services is growing and Telecare’s experience combined with OVGH’s commitment to the needs of older adults will make this a model program for Allegheny County and the region.”
+“We look forward to sharing our expertise with OVH’s progressive leadership as we collaborate to bring this vital service to Pittsburgh’s western suburbs,” said Anne Bakar, President and CEO of Telecare Corporation.
+“The need for specialized geropsychiatric services is growing and Telecare’s experience combined with OVH’s commitment to the needs of older adults will make this a model program for Allegheny County and the region.”